-In early 2020, the spread of a coronavirus 'COVID-19' caused huge change to daily life in the UK and across the world.
-By nature of its operating business, Quadgas Finance Plc has not been significantly impacted and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
+By nature of its operating business, Quadgas Finance Plc has not been significantly impacted by the COVID-19 pandemic and the Directors believe the current level of operating activity as reported in the income statement will continue in the foreseeable future, as the company will continue to provide long term finance for its immediate parent.
+The company is exposed to the expected credit loss on its intercompany loan with its immediate parent.
+COVID-19 has caused some movements in the loss calculation as a result of underlying market changes particularly in relation to credit spreads, however the movement in 2021 has not been significant.
+The company will continue to be exposed to such changes in the future.